Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 automtically enabled by the system.
 * (optional) `gpu` designates if all containers under the job require access to the GPU devices on the host.
-If this property is set to `true`, Docker containers are instantiated via `nvidia-docker`.
+If this property is set to `true`, Docker containers are instantiated via `nvidia-docker` and the appropriate options are passed for Singularity containers.
 This requires N-series VM instances.
 If this property is not set, it will default to `true` if the task is destined for a compute pool with GPUs.
 This option has no effect on `native` container support pools as it is automatically enabled by the system.